connectrpc/connect-dart/.github/CONTRIBUTING.md

 git checkout -b cool_new_feature
 ```

-Make your changes, then ensure that `melos run all` still passes.
+Make your changes, then ensure that `mono_repo presubmit` still passes.
 When you're satisfied with your changes,
 push them to your fork.

 Ensure to update [CHANGELOG.md](/packages/connect/CHANGELOG.md).
 Only changes that impact users should be listed.